Impact on Business (GRI3-3)

 To promote knowledge, understanding, and application of human rights principles in operations, CKPower organized human rights training for employees, suppliers, and communities around its power plants, with emphasis on enabling them to incorporate human rights practices into the foundation of their operations in a tangible manner.

-• Two training sessions were conducted:
+• Three training sessions were conducted:

-• Operational and Management Level – Organized on October 4, 2024
+• Operational and Management Level – Organized on November 27, 2025

-• Executive Level – Organized on December 13, 2024
+• Executive Level and Advisors – Organized on November 28, 2025

 Training for Suppliers and Communities